-Today though, there is an easier way for academic institutions to easily incorporate all of their demonstrations, images, scenes and presentations into a single video recording—and to easily edit those videos themselves.
+Today though, there is an easier way for academic institutions to easily incorporate all of their demonstrations, images, scenes, and presentations into a single video recording—and to easily edit those videos themselves.

-Some modern video platforms in place at schools today already allow for additional video streams, screen captures and other multi-media add-ins.
+Some video platforms in place at schools today already allow for additional video streams, screen captures and other multi-media add-ins.
 Schools using Panopto can enable their educators to record or upload a virtually unlimited number of additional video streams — and automatically sync them into the same recording.

-With multi-camera recording, instructors can tell almost any story they want to tell, no matter how complex or creative it may be — all without requiring the help of expensive AV specialists.
+With multi-camera recording, instructors can tell almost any story they want to tell, no matter how complex or creative it may be — all without requiring the help of AV specialists.

-Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.
+Take a deeper look at the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.